 - Shark attacks are very rare, less than 50 unprovoked ones were ever recorded, with just over 10 of them fatal.
 Most shark incidents took place in the colder waters of the South Island.

-- 15’000 recorded earthquakes each year sounds quite impressive, but only 50-250 of these can be felt at all.
+- 15,000 recorded earthquakes each year sounds quite impressive, but only 50-250 of these can be felt at all.
 New Zealand’s worst disaster happened on 22nd of February 2011.
 A terrible 6.3 magnitude earthquake in Christchurch has destroyed the heritage city centre and surrounding suburbs, around 200 people have lost their lives in horrible circumstances, countless have suffered injuries, damaged homes, job losses, business closures and highly uncomfortable living conditions.
 The earthquake struck 6 months after a first big shake and hundreds of aftershocks, people in Christchurch live in constant fear of another disaster - it will take years to heal.
+In November 2016 a massive 7.8 earthquake struck the tiny coastal town Kaikoura, luckily an otherwise sparsely populated area, but much infrastructure was destroyed including State Highway 1.
 The biggest death toll ever was caused in 1931 when 258 people were killed in Napier.
 The Wellington, Nelson, Hawke’s Bay and North Canterbury areas so far suffered from damaging, the Alps from the largest quakes.
-No surprise, as the Australian and Pacific tectonic plates collide right under both the South and North Islands, with a speed of 4cm per year.
+No surprise, as the Australian and Pacific tectonic plates collide right under both the South and North Islands, with a speed of 4 cm per year.
 As a protection against tsunami waves pre-warning instruments are set up along the coast and on offshore islands.

 - Tropical cyclones and tornadoes (rotating twisters) are not a regular sight.
 In 1948 a tornado killed 3 people in Hamilton, otherwise they are rare and weak.
 New Zealand only gets hit by the remainders of tropical cyclones from the pacific, usually between spring to early summer.
 They rarely come in full force: cyclone Bola in 1988 killed 3 people in the East Cape area, cyclone Gisele led to 52 casualties in 1968, by sinking the interisland ferry Wahine.
 Cyclones are partly responsible for the most often occurring disaster, the flooding of roads, farmland, houses and towns.